 Designers: Rob Daviau, Bruce Glassco, Bill McQuillan, Mike Selinker, and Teeuwynn Woodruff

 Artists: Dennis Crabapple McClain, Christopher Moeller, and Peter Whitley

 Players: Three to six players

-Playing time: 60 Minutes
+Playing time: 60 minutes per haunt

 Opening the box I wasn’t too impressed.
 While the components are pretty good quality, it just seemed like there wasn’t enough in the box for a $50 game.
 The miniatures are painted, which is nice.
 The cardstock is not as thick as I like.
 I prefer the thickness like in Carcassonne or Zooloretto.
 The Betrayal tiles are thinner and some were warped and don’t sit flat on the table.
 The character cards are double sided and come with little coffin shaped clips to keep track of your stats as they go up or down.
 These seem like they will eventually rip the cards or simply fall off.
 I don’t really like the cards, I don’t know why.
 It just bugs me that they are oblong and look kind of cheap.
 The artwork however is very nice overall.